 Jesus claimed that the great commandments were to love God and love others.
 The heart of the gospel is defined by what we do, by who and what we love, not by what we avoid.
 The reality is that we become what we think about most of the time.
 With that in mind, we may want to focus on living the heart of God and doing right rather than the avoidance of sin.
 If we set our eyes and heart on God and living His will, sin avoidance will happen naturally.

 This could revolutionize the way Christians are seen in the world.
 I am not saying that Christianity will ever be the darling of the secular world.
 I think scripture is clear that will never happen.
-But, how are evangelicals known in this world?
+But how are evangelicals known in this world?
 Christ said we will be known by our love.
 Are we?
-I think we are known by our hate.
-Hate of sin is a good thing.
-But, by having the heart of our spiritual commitment be our hate of sin rather than our love of God we miss the mark.
+I think we are known for our hate.
+The hate of sin is a good thing.
+But by having the heart of our spiritual commitment as our hate of sin rather than our love of God, we miss the mark.